 Employment Opportunity at DM Education

-Would you love to help parents and teachers see their struggling readers succeed?
+Would you love to help parents and teachers to see children succeed with reading and spelling?
 Do you thrive in a training or teaching capacity?
-If you are looking to make a difference in the area of literacy education, this could be your dream job.
-It is ideal for recent graduates in languages and/or English.
+If you are interested in making a difference in the area of literacy education, this could be your dream job.
+It is ideal for an ex-primary school teacher.

-We are a small, growing educational company that runs a successful online intervention for struggling readers around the world.
-We are looking for a new support team member who is able to work 25-40 hours a week at the company HQ in Oxford.
+We are a small, growing educational company that runs a successful online intervention for struggling readers around the world and is now expanding into the provision of training and physical resources for schools.
+We are looking for a new support team member who is able to work 25-40 hours a week from home.

-You will spend the bulk of your time training and supporting parents and teachers both in writing and on the phone.
+This part of the role involves daily messaging, 1:1 phone consultations with parents and Zoom lessons with children and their parent(s).
 You will be teaching them how to use our online reading program, and giving advice and consultation as needed.

 This is an extremely rewarding process since turning struggling non-readers into readers is such a life-changing outcome for each child.